 Winning best motion picture at the Golden Globes in 2019, if you’re not a fan of Queen already, then you will be after watching this film.
 It documents the turbulent story of Freddie Mercury’s life and provides a moving insight into the inner battles that he faced throughout his career.
 Filled with Queen classics from start to finish, Rami Malek (who plays Freddie Mercury) delivers an unforgettable performance.

 14. Hidden Figures, 2016

 Set in 1961 at NASA Langley Research Center, Hidden Figures exposes the racial segregation that occurred during the famous launch of astronaut John Glenn into orbit.
 Three talented African-American women, Katherine Johnson (Taraji P. Henson), Mary Jackson (Janelle Monáe), and Dorothy Vaughn (Octavia Spencer), work as the brains behind the operation.
-The film depicts the struggle of starting their career in segregation-era America, and facing discrimination at home, school, and work.
+The film depicts their struggle as they start their careers in segregation-era America, and face discrimination at home, school, and work.

 15. A Dog’s Purpose, 2017

 A Dog’s Purpose is about the love that dogs have for their owners.
 Based on W. Bruce Cameron’s 2010 novel, this film follows the story of a devoted dog that discovers the meaning of his existence through the humans that he teaches to love and be happy.
 Reincarnated as multiple canines over five decades, the dog forms an unbreakable bond with his first owner Ethan (Dennis Quaid) and comes back into his life years later to remind him of his true self.